analyticalworkflows/TeachingMaterials/classes/Typesetting_LaTeX/README.md

 ### To do (_before class_)
-- Ensure you either have an account with an online tex editor or have installed a stand-alone editor (see [Introduction](../Introduction)).
+- Ensure you either have an account with an online tex editor or have installed LaTeX and a stand-alone editor (see [Introduction](../Introduction)).

 ### Class structure
 - Overview of LaTeX code, structure, and compiling